-Don't let the name fool you - the Forest of Bowland isn't actually a forest in the modern sense of the word.
-Yes, there are some areas that are covered with trees, but this Area of Outstanding Natural Beauty (AONB) is for the most part filled with miles and miles of rolling hills and farmland.
-This area was given the title of the Royal Forest of Bowland in the medieval period, when the word forest actually referred to hunting rights, which would have prevented people from clearing and cultivating the land, and enabled the king and his court to hunt deer and other wild game.
-You can also find evidence of Roman and Norse habitation in the area as well.
-As you can imagine, there are some fantastic things to do in the Forest of Bowland other than hiking and camping, so keep reading to find out what interesting attractions I came across!
+This area was given the title of the Royal Forest of Bowland in the medieval period, when the word forest actually referred to hunting rights.
+This would have prevented people from clearing and cultivating the land while enabling the king and his court to hunt wild game.
+You can find evidence of Roman and Norse habitation in the area as well.
+As you can imagine, there are some fantastic things to do in the Forest of Bowland.
+Keep reading to find out what interesting attractions you may come across.

 1. Go castle hunting in Clitheroe